bitfinexcom/bfx-report/README.md

 grape --dp 20002 --aph 40001 --bn '127.0.0.1:20001'
 ```

-### Run the `bfx-ext-s3-js` Grenache service

-- follow the instructions in `readme` <https://github.com/bitfinexcom/bfx-ext-s3-js> to configure and start the service

-### Run the `bfx-ext-sendgrid-js` Grenache service

-- follow the instructions in `readme` <https://github.com/bitfinexcom/bfx-ext-sendgrid-js> to configure and start the service

 ## Run

 - For production environment run in two different consoles :